Electronic transport properties and quantum localization effects monitored by selective functionalization in Bernal bilayer graphene: Vacancies in one layer only

 Concerning the conductivity, two different behaviors are obtained according to the dominant concentration of B$_1$ vacancies $(x \in [0;0.3])$ or A$_1$ vacancies $(x \in [0.7;1])$.
-The behavior of $\sigma_{m}(E)$ around Dirac energy for $x \in [0;0.3]$ is determined mainly by the effects of the B$_1$ vacancies.
-For energies $E$ in the intermediate regime with $E \leq \gamma_1=0.34$ eV, $\sigma_{m}$ increases when the coupling between midgap states increases i.e. when A$_1$ and B$_1$ vacancy concentrations are close each other.
-For $x \in [0.7;1]$, configuration is very sensitive to the concentration of A$_1$ vacancies in the structure of BLG. $\sigma_M$ increases when $x$ increases.
-This effect of A$_1$ vacancies affects the microscopic conductivity on a range of energy that not exceeds $1$\,eV as it is shown in Fig. \ref{Fig_A1B1_conf}(b).
-In the extreme case $x=1$ a gap is appeared in the average DOS for the layer with defects (layer 1) \cite{Missaoui18}.
-It is proportional to the concentration $c$ of vacancies and the layer 2 behaves more and more like a pristine MLG which gives the ballistic behavior.
-When $x \lesssim 1$, the gap in layer 1 disappeared which explains the progressive decrease of the microscopic conductivity when $x$ is decreasing from the value $1$.
+The behavior of $\sigma_{M}(E)$ around Dirac energy for $x \in [0;0.3]$ is determined mainly by the effects of the B$_1$ vacancies.
+For energies $E$ in the intermediate regime with $E \leq \gamma_1=0.34$ eV, $\sigma_{M}$ increases when the coupling between midgap states increases, i.e. when A$_1$ and B$_1$ vacancy concentrations are close to each other.
+For $x \in [0.7;1]$, results are very sensitive to the concentration of A$_1$ vacancies. $\sigma_M$ increases when $x$ increases.
+This effect of A$_1$ vacancies affects the microscopic conductivity on a range of energy that does not exceed $1$\,eV as it is shown in Fig.\,\ref{Fig_A1B1_conf}(b).
+In the extreme case $x=1$, a gap appears in the average DOS for the layer with defects (layer 1) \cite{Missaoui18}.
+It is proportional to the concentration $c$ of vacancies and layer 2 behaves more and more like a pristine MLG which gives the ballistic behavior.
+When $x$ is close to 1, $x \lesssim 1$, the gap in layer 1 disappears, and thus the microscopic conductivity increases when $x$ (close to 1) increases.

-(ii) The interactions between midgap states is important for $x \in [0.4;0.6]$, and it is maximum for $x=0.5$.
-Therefore $n(E)$ is larger for energy $E \ne E_D$ (right insert of Fig. \ref{Fig_A1B1_conf}(a)).
-The conductivity behavior is similar to that for $x=0.5$ studied in the following section.
+(ii) The interactions between midgap states are important for $x \in [0.4;0.6]$, and it is maximum for $x=0.5$.
+Therefore $n(E)$ is larger for energy $E \ne E_D$ (right insert of Fig.\,\ref{Fig_A1B1_conf}(a)).
+The conductivity behavior is similar to that found in the following section for $x=0.5$.